 As long as you are sure that you are not dealing with a heart condition, then these natural home remedies for heartburn should help.

 When stomach acid backs up into your esophagus, you feel a burning pain.
 Large meals as well as certain foods can lead to heartburn.
 You’re more likely to have heartburn if you’re pregnant, overweight or a smoker, or if you have a condition called hiatal hernia.
 (Here are eight things your doctor wants you to know about your heartburn.)

 Some medications, including aspirin, certain antibiotics and some antidepressants and sedatives, may aggravate heartburn.
 Try some of these natural home remedies for heartburn to relieve your symptoms.

 What you can do for heartburn

-- As soon as you feel the telltale flicker of heartburn, drink a 250 mL glass of water.
-It will wash the acid back down your esophagus into your stomach.
+- Water will wash the acid back down your esophagus into your stomach.
+As soon as you feel the telltale flicker of heartburn, drink a 250 mL glass of water.

 - Saliva helps neutralize stomach acid.
 So chew a piece of sugarless gum, suck on a candy or daydream about juicy steaks or buttery lobster—whatever it takes to get you to generate and swallow extra saliva.